 Changes in Downtown

-Well, a lot is happening.
-Downtown is in the middle of a massive, planned revitalization and it’s changing the entire face of Downtown.
-Take Woodruff Park, for example—for years it was full of trash and waste and it wasn’t, frankly, a pleasant or safe place to be.
+Well, Downtown continues to evolve despite the setbacks introduced by the Covid-19 pandemic.
+In 2017, the Atlanta Downtown Improvement District initiated a massive revitalization plan that has changed the entire face of Downtown.
+Take Woodruff Park, for example.
+For years it was full of trash and waste, and it wasn’t, frankly, a pleasant or safe place to go.

-But in recent years the city has invested in numerous clean-ups, repairs, landscaping and a Sculptural Playground.
-You’ll see workers on lunch break, GSU students, and tourists enjoying the outdoor space.
-The park hosts festivals, events, and a weekly yoga class.
-It’s remarkable transformation is a metaphor for what’s happening all over Downtown.
+But, the city invested in numerous clean-ups, repairs, landscaping, and a sculptural playground.
+Now, you’ll see workers on lunch break, GSU students, and tourists enjoying the outdoor space.
+The park hosts festivals, events, and weekly exercise classes.
+Its remarkable makeover reflects the spirit of transformation happening all over Downtown.

 Downtown Atlanta Revitalization